Waterpark owner fights Gov. Jay Inslee’s ‘hypocritical’ shutdown order that opens lakes

 Anne Soiza, assistant director in charge of L&I’s Division of Occupational Safety and Health, defended the state’s actions, said that Slidewaters “clearly knows what the Safe Start requirements are, but is choosing to ignore them, putting workers and the community at risk.”

-“It’s not right, and it is not fair to the thousands of businesses that are doing the right thing,” she said in a statement.
+“It’s not right, and it is not fair to the thousands of businesses that are doing the right thing,” Ms. Soiza said in a statement.

 For Slidewaters, however, an autumn reopening may be too late.
 The season only lasts from Memorial Day to Labor Day, or roughly 100 days, and 70% of the business occurs in July and August.